 There are three types of infantile apnea: central, obstructive, and mixed.

-Central Apnea: Central apnea is characterized by complete cessation of respiratory efforts on the monitor and is usually related to central nervous system injury, very premature infants in whom the respiratory center in the brain is immature, depressant medications (e.g., narcotics, sedatives), or metabolic conditions (e.g., hypoglycemia).
+Central Apnea: Central apnea is characterized by complete cessation of respiratory efforts on the monitor and is usually related to central nervous system injury, very premature infants in whom the respiratory center in the brain is immature, depressant medications (for example, narcotics, sedatives), or metabolic conditions (for example, hypoglycemia).
 The chest is still and no air passes through the nose or mouth.

 Obstructive Apnea: A common type of apnea in children, obstructive apnea is caused by an obstruction of the airway (such as enlarged tonsils and adenoids) and is most likely to happen during sleep when the soft tissue at back of the throat is most relaxed.
 In obstructive apnea, there is no airflow below the glottis though the monitor will continue to demonstrate breathing movements.
 The chest is moving, but no air passes through the nose or mouth.
 Infant home monitoring may identify heart rate changes that can accompany episodes of obstructive apnea.